elementary/docs/apis/launchers.md

 ```

 As you can see the type of `set_progress` property is `double` and is a range between `0` and `1`: from 0% to 100%.
-Since trey are async functiosn, you need to suffix them with `.begin`.
+Since they are async functions, you need to suffix them with `.begin`.

 ## Static Quicklists